Granville District: Problems grow

 After Granville's death in 1763, the situation became more muddled.
 Settlers were unable to obtain clear title to their land.
 This state of affairs finally led to outbreaks of violence in 1770, known as the War of the Regulation (centered in modern-day Alamance County), which had to be put down by Governor William Tryon.

 Although Granville's son, Robert Carteret, 3rd Earl Granville, had considered selling the land back to The Crown to dis-encumber himself, he never acted.
 The situation continued to get worse as records were no longer being kept accurately.
 When the younger Granville died in February 1776, American revolutionary fervor was already strong and the proprietorship of the Granville district had become identified with British interests.

 Confiscated

-In 1777, the Provisional Assembly of the State of North Carolina declared the state sovereign over all the lands between Virginia and South Carolina, although it recognized claims to land granted by the crown and proprietors prior to July 4, 1776.
+In 1777, the North Carolina General Assembly declared the state sovereign over all the lands between Virginia and South Carolina, although it recognized claims to land granted by the crown and proprietors prior to July 4, 1776.
 The Assembly called for the confiscation of all lands and property of persons who supported the British.
 Granville's lands were confiscated by the State of North Carolina in 1777; and McCulloh's in 1779.

 Following the war, the Carteret heirs were compensated in part for the loss of their lands.